Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation: Numerical Results

 The spatial correlation matrices for the communication channels are generated by using the local scattering model in \cite[Sec.~2.5.3]{cell-free-book}.
 The RCS of the target is modeled by the Swerling-I model with $\sigma_{\rm rcs} = 0$\,dBsm.
 For all the UEs, the packet size, maximum transmission delay, and DEP threshold are $b_i=256$\,bits, $D_i^{\rm (th)}=1$\,ms, and $\epsilon_i^{\rm (th)}=10^{-5}$, respectively.
-The sensing SINR threshold is $\gamma_s=0$\,dB, the false alarm probability threshold is $P_{\rm fa}=0.03$, and the refreshing rate threshold is $R_{\rm s}^{\rm th}=10$ updates per second \cite[Table 6.2-1]{3gpp_ts_22_137}, unless otherwise stated.
+The sensing SINR threshold is $\gamma_s=0$\,dB and the false alarm probability threshold is $P_{\rm fa}=0.03$.
+Detection probability results are obtained empirically through Monte Carlo simulation.
+The refreshing rate threshold is $R_{\rm s}^{\rm th}=10$ updates per second \cite[Table 6.2-1]{3gpp_ts_22_137}, unless otherwise stated.
 The remaining parameters are detailed in Table~\ref{tab:parameters}, where the values are consistent with those in \cite{demir2023cell}.

-We compare the performance of the proposed algorithm, \textit{E2E JPB-SeURLLC+}, which aims to jointly optimize power and blocklength to minimize E2E energy consumption, against two benchmark schemes: (i) \textit{JPB-SeURLLC+}, which minimizes only the transmission energy consumption, and (ii) \textit{E2E JPB-URLLC}, which targets E2E energy minimization in URLLC systems without sensing integration.
-We also evaluate performance under both clutter-aware and clutter-unaware MAPRT detectors, as defined in \eqref{eq:T_SP} and \eqref{eq:T}, respectively.
-Our analysis focuses on the total energy consumed to complete one cycle of communication and sensing tasks.
-The communication task requires satisfying a maximum DEP threshold for each UE, while the sensing task involves detecting a target at a candidate location with a specified false alarm probability threshold.
-The total E2E energy includes ISAC transmission, sensing reception, and processing components for both tasks.
+\paragraph*{Benchmark Algorithms} First, we compare the performance of the proposed \textit{JRP-SeURLLC} algorithm, that jointly optimizes power and blocklength, against a fixed-blocklength optimization baseline.
+Then, we compare the performance of the proposed \textit{JRP-SeURLLC} algorithm, which aims to minimize total radio and processing energy consumption while satisfying both sensing and URLLC requirements, against two benchmark schemes: (i) \textit{Tx-SeURLLC}, which minimizes only the transmission energy consumption, and (ii) \textit{JRP-URLLC}, which targets total energy minimization but considers only URLLC requirements.
+The baseline schemes are selected to reflect representative optimization approaches commonly adopted in the related literature.

 Fig.~\ref{fig:convergence} illustrates the convergence behavior of the proposed and benchmark algorithms.
-The objective of the E2E algorithms is to minimize the total energy consumption, whereas the \textit{JPB-SeURLLC+} algorithm focuses solely on minimizing transmission energy consumption.
-In the figure, the values for \textit{JPB-SeURLLC+} are scaled by $10^5$ since they are significantly lower compared to the total energy values.
+The values for \textit{Tx-SeURLLC} are scaled by $10^5$ since the transmission energy values are significantly lower than the total energy values.
+As shown, all the algorithms converge after $20$ iterations.
 In the algorithms, the solution accuracy parameters are set as $\epsilon=10^{-3}$, $\epsilon_{\chi}=10^{-6}$, $\lambda = 10$, and the maximum iteration is set to $c_{\rm max}=30$.